[UPDATE] Alderman Hyneman will meet with Taylor Bend residents tonight

-Owners of the Taylor Bend apartment complex haven’t spoken publicly or answered residents’ questions about the fate of the complex after a week that saw disconnected utility service and foreclosure notices.
+The owners of the Taylor Bend apartment complex and on-site managers haven’t spoken publicly or answered residents’ questions about the fate of the complex after the disconnected utilities.

 “I’ve been dodging questions because [the residents] are upset and I have no answers to what is going on,” said an employee, who asked not to be identified.
 “I’m kind of lost right now.”